nidvar/nidvar/README.md

 ## Greetings ! 👋

-**Background:** I graduated with a degree in physics, but now I build web applications. 😎
+**Background:** Graduated with a degree in physics, now building web applications. 😎

 ## Tech stack 💻